 White Mountain Independent

-Sinema has also added a resources page to her website, www.sinema.senate.gov, for Arizonans looking for the latest information on coronavirus.
+Sinema has also added a resources page to her website, www.sinema.senate.gov/corona with specific resources for Arizona veterans looking for the latest information on coronavirus